manojk16/DataScience/Coursera_Andrew_NG_Machine_Learning/Week_1/Quiz_1.md

-# Machine Learning by Andrew NG - Quiz Week-1
+# Machine Learning by Andrew NG - Quiz_1
 ## Question 1
 A computer program is said to learn from experience E with respect to some task T and some performance measure P if its performance on T, as measured by P, improves with experience E.